-I am a second year PhD student in Urban Science at the Warwick Institute for the Science of Cities.
+I am a final year PhD student in Urban Science.
 I graduated from Imperial College London with an MSci in Mathematics (First Class Honours), which included a one-year-long Erasmus exchange at the ENS-Lyon.
 During my degree, I enjoyed both pure and applied Mathematics, eventually writing my master thesis on the representation theory of Lie groups.
 Before embarking on the adventure of research, I spent one year exploring different paths, while working as a consultant in Milan, Geneva, and Bordeaux.

 Coventry, CV4 7AL